arindam-m/test_314e/README.md

 ## Deployment

-When this project need to be deployed on a remote production server, we would have to do the following additional checks.
+When this project need to be deployed on a remote production server*, we would have to do the following additional checks.

 ```bash
 $ python manage.py check --deploy